 - Gated RapidArc® radiotherapy

-Three Beacon® electromagnetic transponders, each about the size of a grain of rice, are implanted in the patient's prostate prior to radiation therapy.
-Through the course of daily radiation treatments, the transponders allow specialists to constantly track the prostate and make the appropriate adjustments, crucial considering how organs move, even when a patient is completely still.
-For more information about the Calypso® 4D Localization System™, call 410-878-3087.
+Three Beacon® electromagnetic transponders, each about the size of a grain of rice, are implanted in the patient's organ prior to radiation therapy.
+Through the course of daily radiation treatments, the transponders allow specialists to constantly track the organ and make the appropriate adjustments.